TonyPhipps/tech-notes/3dprinting_fdm.md

 - Lower Linear Advance (LA) value in increments of .5.
 - Consider also whether the extrusion multiplier may be too low.

-## Walls are Thicker/Thinner at the Start of a Printing Move vs End
+## Walls are Thicker/Thinner at the Start/End of an Extrusion Move
 LA Too Low: If the Linear Advance K-factor is too low, the extruder doesn’t reduce pressure enough during speed changes (e.g., at the start of a perimeter).
 This can cause under-extrusion early on, especially in lower layers where print speeds might differ (e.g., slower first layers).
 As the print stabilizes at a consistent speed higher up, the effect lessens, thinning the walls.

 LA Too High: If the K-factor is too high, it might under-extrude as the print progresses, especially if acceleration or speed increases with height, leading to thinner walls later.